inseven/symbolic/README.md

 Symbolic includes [Google Material Icons](https://fonts.google.com/icons) which are licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0.html).

-Instead of using a submodule, the have been imported into the project using `scripts/import-material-design-icons.py` as the Material Icons repository is about 16GB and including this would significantly impact checkout and build times.
+Instead of using a submodule, they have been imported into the project using `scripts/import-material-design-icons.py` as the Material Icons repository is about 16GB and including this would significantly impact checkout and build times.

 Update the icons as follows: